Office of Legal Counsel

-The Office of Legal Counsel (OLC) is an office in the United States Department of Justice that assists the Attorney General's position as legal adviser to the President and all executive branch agencies.
-It drafts legal opinions of the Attorney General and provides its own written opinions and other advice in response to requests from the Counsel to the President, the various agencies of the Executive Branch, and other components of the Department of Justice.
-The Office reviews and comments on the constitutionality of pending legislation.
-The office reviews any executive orders and substantive proclamations for legality if the President proposes them.
-All proposed orders of the Attorney General and regulations that require the Attorney General’s approval are reviewed.
-It also performs a variety of special assignments referred by the Attorney General or the Deputy Attorney General.
+The Office of Legal Counsel (OLC) is an office in the United States Department of Justice that supports the attorney general in their role as legal adviser to the president and all executive branch agencies.
+It drafts legal opinions of the attorney general and provides its own written opinions and other advice in response to requests from the counsel to the president, the various agencies of the executive branch, and other components of the Department of Justice.
+The office reviews and comments on the constitutionality of pending legislation.
+The office reviews any executive orders and substantive proclamations for legality if the president proposes them.
+All proposed orders of the attorney general and regulations that require the attorney general's approval are reviewed.
+It also performs a variety of special assignments referred by the attorney general or the deputy attorney general.

 History

-The Office of Legal Counsel was created in 1934 by an act of US Congress, as part of a larger reorganization of executive branch administrative agencies.
+The Office of Legal Counsel was created in 1934 by an act of Congress, as part of a larger reorganization of executive branch administrative agencies.
 It was first headed by an assistant solicitor general.
-In 1951, Attorney General J. Howard McGrath made it a division led by an assistant attorney, and named it the Executive Adjudications Division.
-This name was changed to Office of Legal Counsel in an administrative order by Attorney General Herbert Brownell Jr., issued April 3, 1953.
+In 1951, attorney general J. Howard McGrath made it a division led by an assistant attorney, and named it the Executive Adjudications Division.
+This name was changed to Office of Legal Counsel in an administrative order by attorney general Herbert Brownell Jr., issued April 3, 1953.
+The post has been held by the leading icons of the conservative legal movement, including two former Supreme Court justices William Rehnquist and Antonin Scalia.